trinkey/tringl/README.md

 str1 = "random text"
 str2 = "more random text"
 ```
-(you can make the text anything, although changing it will likely prevent any current accounts from being able to log in)
+(you can make the text anything, although changing it will likely (99.999% chance) prevent any current accounts from being able to log in)

-4. run the `_server.py` file (make sure you have all the right python libraries)
+4. run the `_server.py` file (make sure you have all the right python libraries aka flask)

 ## todo list
-- cry
+- make it so i actually like this program instead of putting like 25% effort into it
 - embeds
-- procrastinate
 - add captcha variable time settings
 - add captcha to posting messages
 - push notifications